-This discussion and analysis summarizes the significant factors affecting our consolidated operating results, liquidity, and capital resources during the three months ended March 31, 2024 and 2023, respectively.
+This discussion and analysis summarizes the significant factors affecting our consolidated operating results, liquidity, and capital resources during the three and six months ended June 30, 2024 and 2023, respectively.
 We intend for this discussion to provide the reader with information that will assist in understanding our financial statements, the changes in certain key items in those financial statements from year to year, and the primary factors that accounted for those changes, as well as how certain accounting principles affect our financial statements.
-This discussion and analysis should be read in conjunction with the consolidated financial statements and notes to the consolidated financial statements that are included in our Annual Report on Form 10-K for the year ended December 31, 2023 (the Annual Report), as well as the condensed consolidated financial statements (unaudited) and notes to the condensed consolidated financial statements (unaudited) and notes to the condensed consolidated financial statements (unaudited) and notes to the condensed consolidated financial statements (unaudited) contained in this report.
+This discussion and analysis should be read in conjunction with the consolidated financial statements and notes to the consolidated financial statements that are included in our Annual Report on Form 10-K for the year ended December 31, 2023 (the Annual Report), as well as the condensed consolidated financial statements (unaudited) and notes to the condensed consolidated financial statements (unaudited) and notes to the condensed consolidated financial statements (unaudited) and notes to the condensed consolidated financial statements (unaudited) and notes to the condensed consolidated financial statements (unaudited) and notes to the condensed consolidated financial statements (unaudited) contained in this report.
 Unless otherwise specified, all comparisons made are to the corresponding period of 2023.
 This discussion and analysis is presented in five sections:

-- Executive Overview
+- · Executive Overview

-- Results of Operations and Non-GAAP Financial Measures
+- · Results of Operations and Non-GAAP Financial Measures

 - Liquidity and Capital Resources

-- Material Cash Requirements from Contractual and Other Obligations
+- · Material Cash Requirements from Contractual and Other Obligations

 - Critical Accounting Policies and Estimates